SichangHe/curriculum_vitae/src/education/index.md

     - Binary search tree in MIPS assembly and ring buffer in C.
     - Fifth place in PizzaCalc length optimization competition (68 lines).
 - MATH 303 (ODE and Dynamical Systems):
-    Read a review paper on differential equations with 99 references.
+    - Read a review paper on differential equations with 99 references.
         Failed the group presentation talking about the paper.
-    —Learned the necessity to start early in group works.
+    - Learned the necessity to start early in group works.
 - COMPSCI 201 (Introduction to Programming and Data Structures):
+    - First CS class.
-    Presented about prime finding and sort algorithms, flowchart, debugger.
+    - Presented about prime finding and sorting algorithms, flowchart, and debugger.
-    Invited to be TA afterwards.
+    - Invited to be TA afterwards.
 - STATS 201 (Probability, Random Variables and Stochastic Processes):
     [PageRank DKU website with Scrapy & Numpy][STATS210_final_proj].